infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/smartDocumentsIntegration.md

-Employee->>SmartDocuments: Fill in remaining document data Employee->>SmartDocuments: Click "Finish" in the creation wizard SmartDocuments->>SmartDocuments: Store document SmartDocuments--)+ZAC: Provide document information Employee->>SmartDocuments: Close document creation wizard
+Employee->>SmartDocuments: Fill in remaining document data Employee->>SmartDocuments: Click "Finish" in the creation wizard SmartDocuments->>SmartDocuments: Create document SmartDocuments--)+ZAC: Provide document information Employee->>SmartDocuments: Close document creation wizard

 ZAC->>SmartDocuments: Download document
+ZAC->>+OpenZaak: Store document
-ZAC->>+OpenZaak: Link document to case or task OpenZaak->>-OpenNotificaties: Send notification that a new document is linked to a case or task OpenNotificaties--)ZAC: Received notification "document linked to a case" ZAC->>-Behandelaar: Document is zichtbaar in de zaak
+ZAC->>OpenZaak: Link document to case or task OpenZaak->>-OpenNotificaties: Send notification that a new document is linked to a case or task OpenNotificaties--)ZAC: Received notification "document linked to a case" ZAC->>-Behandelaar: Document is zichtbaar in de zaak